Social Security- What You Need to Know Before You Claim

 Minor Children Benefits: If you are 62 or older and have minor children (adopted or biological), each of your minor children could be eligible to get an amount up to half of your benefit until they are 18 years of age.

-Disabled children: A child with disability may be eligible for 50% of your benefits if they were disabled prior to 22 years of age.
+Disabled children: A child with a disability may be eligible for 50% of your benefits if they were disabled prior to 22 years of age.
 Benefits may continue as long as your child is considered disabled.

 As you have probably realized by now, determining when and how to claim Social Security benefits can be a complicated decision.
 To complicate it even further, we have the concept of opportunity cost.
 Opportunity cost is the cost associated with choosing one option over another.
 If you decide to delay claiming Social Security and instead take larger withdrawals from your investments, you are experiencing opportunity cost.
 Any extra withdrawals you need to take to allow you to delay Social Security will no longer be invested in your portfolio and will no longer be growing.
 All of this complexity has brought me to the conclusion that most people will benefit from working with a financial planner who is proficient in retirement planning and uses a reputable financial planning software (i.e., e-money or money guide pro).
-Additionally, I would suggest the financial advisor you work with have either the CERTIFIED FINANCIAL PLANNER(R) (CFP(R)) and/or Chartered Financial Consultant(R) (ChFC(R)) designations.
+Additionally, I would suggest the financial advisor you work with have either the CERTIFIED FINANCIAL PLANNER(R) (CFP(R)) and/or Chartered Financial Consultant(R) (ChFC(R)) certifications.

 This commentary on this website reflects the personal opinions, viewpoints and analyses of the Financial Strategies Group, Inc employees providing such comments, and should not be regarded as a description of advisory services provided by Financial Strategies Group, Inc or performance returns of any Financial Strategies Group, Inc Investments client.
 The views reflected in the commentary are subject to change at any time without notice.
 Nothing on this website constitutes investment advice, performance data or any recommendation that any particular security, portfolio of securities, transaction or investment strategy is suitable for any specific person.
 Any mention of a particular security and related performance data is not a recommendation to buy or sell that security.
 Financial Strategies Group, Inc manages its clients’ accounts using a variety of investment techniques and strategies, which are not necessarily discussed in the commentary.
 Investments in securities involve the risk of loss.
 Past performance is no guarantee of future results.